cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 cy.get('.main').contains('New Post')
 ```

 This is helpful when writing tests from the perspective of a user interacting with your app.
-They just know they want to click the button labeled "Submit", they have no idea that it has a `type` attribute of `submit`, or a CSS class of `my-submit-button`.
+They only know that they want to click the button labeled "Submit".
+They have no idea that it has a `type` attribute of `submit`, or a CSS class of `my-submit-button`.

 {% note warning Internationalization %}
 If your app is translated into multiple languages for i18n, make sure you consider the implications of using user-facing text to find DOM elements!